aerik1/Import-HLO/Readme.txt

 	Skills and Lore
 	Saving Throws
 	Class Feats
-	Actions or Abilities on the character tab
+	New in version 1.10 - Actions or Abilities on the character tab

 What this script does partially:
 	Ancestry and Heritage - Some heritages do not export correctly from HLO.
 This does not seem to be heritage specific as I have has Twilight Halfling export on one character but not another.
 If your heritage is not exported, this field is filled with just your ancestry (i.e. Halfling).